 2 tbsp cornstarch/flour mix with a little water to thicken gravy

 Redwine to round up the taste

 Heat a saute pan with 1/2 tbsp of olive oil.
-Add onions and cook, stirring occasionally until golden to reach caramelization.

 I have been living half of my life in Germany, then US, and traveling since then.
 My passion is cooking, painting and glass mosaic art.
 I try to re-create recipes I grew up with or tasted while traveling in Europe.